mrrezkii/PAPER-WALLET-CORE-SERVICE/README.md

-# Paper Waller Core Service
+# 💵💰💳 Paper Wallet Core Service 💻⚙️

 A microservice that facilitates the disbursement of user balances from an application wallet.
 Built with Go 1.23, Echo framework, and fully documented using Swagger.